 When replacing the incumbent, the Alumni Association shall nominate at least three potential Board members, and the Board of Trustees may request additional nominations.
 In order to permit adherence to the nomination process described below, the Alumni Association's nominations shall be submitted prior to the Board of Trustees' October meeting which precedes the expiration of the current term of the incumbent Alumni Association nominee.

-Nominations shall be sent to Dr. Harvey Goodstein, '65, chair of the Committee on Trustees, at email@example.com.
+The Alumni Association shall then send the nominations to the chair of the Committee on Trustees at BOTnominations@gallaudet.edu.
 The submission(s) should have the same contact information and supporting documents as requested of individual submitters.

 2. Preliminary Review of Nominations

 The supporting documents for all nominations will be reviewed by the Committee on Trustees to determine whether all required information has been provided and whether the information is sufficient to meet the criteria for membership established by Board (see the document, "Selection Criteria for Trustee Nominees").
 Staff support will be coordinated by Board of Trustees Liaison in the Office of the President.